 To find out what gauge you wear, simply use a caliper to measure how thick the stud is that you are currently wearing - the two most common gauges used for tragus piercings are 18 gauge (approx. 1.0mm thick) and 16 gauge (approx. 1.3mm thick).
 You must use a caliper to measure the gauge, a ruler will not work for this step.

 How to Determine Which Wearable Length You Need

 Next, you can move on to finding out how much wearable length you need.
-There are two ways to do this:
+There are three ways to do this:

 Important: After you have determined the wearable length, make sure you remember to add 3mm to that measurement - the result will be the total post length that you need to order.
 The extra 3mm space gives the o-ring some wiggle room.
 Remember, you don't want to wear the o-ring too tightly!